stevenvelozo/tidings/README.md

 ## How do I Use This (aka _quick start guide_)
 So you want to create a report.
 Follow these simple steps to success (assuming you are in the folder of some node.js application code):

-1. Install the Tidings and Fable NPM Modules:
+#### Step 1: Install the Tidings and Fable NPM Modules:
 ```
  npm install --save tidings fable
 ```

-2. Make a folder to store your report definitions:
+#### Step 2: Make a folder to store your report definitions:
 ```
 mkdir myreports
 ```

-3. Initialize your Fable and Tidings modules in code:
+#### Step 3: Initialize your Fable and Tidings modules in code:
+This code goes into your node application.
+Mine is a new file called `server.js`:

 ```
 const libFable = require('fable').new(